Judicial Outreach Mentoring Scheme

 Opening and Closing Events

-At the end of the scheme (6 months) you will be invited to a face-to-face event to celebrate your participation on the scheme.
-You will be notified of the time, location and date in due course.
+Closing Event: At the end of the 6-month scheme, you will be invited to an event to celebrate your participation.
+Details will be shared in due course.

 How can I find out more?